NMFS-RADFish/boilerplate/examples/computed-form-fields/README.md

 ### 3. Structuring the Form with Inputs

-In the `return` statement of the component, use Trussworks's `Form` component to structure your form.
-Within the form, include input components such as `TextInput`, referencing the variables defined in step 1 (e.g., `NUMBER_OF_FISH`) instead of hardcoding strings.
+In the `return` statement of the component, use the Trussworks `Form` component to structure your form.
+Within the form, include input components such as `TextInput`, referencing the variables defined in Step 1 (e.g. `NUMBER_OF_FISH`) instead of hardcoding strings.
 This practice helps avoid typos and ensures consistency when accessing the `formData` state.
 For better organization and styling, wrap your inputs within the `FormGroup` component provided by Trussworks.

 ```jsx
 return (